-Br Geoffrey House contains three residences for Years 10 to 7.
-Much of the structure mirrors the design of Fourvière House with the difference being that each year level is housed on a separate floor.
+Brother Geoffrey House contains three residences for Years 10 to 8 as well as our junior boarders.
+Much of the structure mirrors the design of Fourvière Residence with the difference being that each year level is housed on a separate floor.

 Hermitage Residence houses our Year 10 boarders and was named for The Hermitage, the spiritual home of the Marist Order and built by Saint Marcellin Champagnat, the founder of the Marist Brothers as a training house for the first brothers in France.
-The residence is light and functional with each boy enjoying the privacy of cubicles that houses both a bed and study area.
-Like all the other student accommodation in the College, each cubical has a computer/internet portal at each desk.
+The residence is light and functional with each boy enjoying the privacy of cubicles that house both bed and study areas.
+Like all the other student accommodation in the College everybed areas in the college every boy has access to an at desk computer/internet portal.
+The Year 10 duty office is located adjacent to the residence doors.
 The Year 10 common room is large and easily accessible from the ground floor it also has the practicality of a well appointed kitchen.

 Montagne Residence is the home of the Year 9 boarders.
 It was named for the inspiring story that centres on Marcellin Champagnat as a young priest on his pastoral rounds.
 He finds a dying 15 year old boy, Jean-Baptiste Montagne, who had never learned the most basic elements of the Christian faith and and before he dies, Marcellin instructs him in the way of all things to Christ through Mary.

-Boys in this residence have the same facilities on offer as the older boys in Hermitage Residence.
-They also enjoy the use of a large ground floor common room with a full kitchen attached.
+Boys in this residence have the same facilities on offer as the older boys in Hermitage residence.
+They also enjoy the use of a large ground floor common room with full kitchen attached.

 Lavalla Residence is special as it is the first boarding experience many of our long term boarders share.
-Here you will find the energy and enthusiasm of our Year 7 and 8 boarders on display.
-Named for the small French village in Southern France where Marcellin Champagnat commenced his ministry as a priest and from his pastoral work here grew the world wide organisation that is now the Marist Brothers.
+Here you will find the energy and enthusiasm of our Year 8 and Junior boarders on display.
+Named for the small French village in Southern France where Marcellin Champagnat commenced his ministry as a priest and from his pastoral work here grew the world wide organization that is now the Marist Brothers.
 A great deal of effort went into the planning of this unique residence.